karimsa/rsxjs/docs/mutex.md

 Mutexes are a type of locking mechanism that allow for concurrent processes to synchronize data amongst themselves by requiring themselves to obtain a lock before operating on shared resources.

-Typically, this would happen at a thread-level where you can request a low-level thread lock on your thread so that operations are truly halted during the waiting period.
-However, even though JS does not have thread-access, the same concept carries over to concurrent/async tasks in JS.
-There are times when you need to operate on a shared resource and those operations should occurr in a locked state.
+Even though JS does not have thread-access, the same concept carries over to concurrent/async tasks in JS.
+It is not possible, nor required, to obtain a synchronous mutex in JS.
+Due to the design of the event loop, all sychronous code is automatically blocking on a single thread and is therefore not in danger of allowing parallel access to shared resources (the callstack + event loop act as a lock for you).

+However, async functions in JS read synchronously but there are ticks in between each await which can result in the "parallel" accessing of a shared resource even though JS is not multi-threaded.
+The mutex component is built to wrap around the entire async function and therefore retain the lock during multiple event loop ticks.

 ## API

-It is not possible to obtain a mutex from rsxjs synchronously (since this would halt the event loop and therefore the mutex could never actually be released) so it will only ever be possible to wrap this component around async functions - but there are intentions to wrap this around a sync function which would result in an async function.

 Available methods: